webwings74/Arduino-UNO-R4-MySQL-to-LED-Matrix/README.md

 ### uno-r4-wifi-sql-to-matrix.ino
 Off course, this is the Adruino IDE file to import in your Sketch (together with the secrets.h file!).

-## Future updates
-I'm currently working on the PHP serverside page on which you can easily add, edit and delete the messages in the "arduino_messages" table.
-When that part is done and tested, I'll put it also up here, it is separate from the Arduino, reading the database.